 We are developing new human-relevant mouse models of St. Louis encephalitis virus which can be further used to study the spectrum of pathogenesis, define virus-host interactions and host genetic determinants of susceptibility and severity, test interventions like therapeutics and candidate vaccines, and rapidly adapt to model human disease for other new or re-emerging encephalitic flaviviruses.

-Together with partners in the One Health Institute, we are part of the NIH funded Centers for Research in Emerging Infectious Diseases (CREID) network.
-Our EpiCenter for Emerging Infectious Disease Intelligence (EEIDI) is focused on advancing understanding of viral emergence from wildlife in urbanizing environments in Peru and Uganda.
+Together with partners in the One Health Institute, we were part of the NIH funded Centers for Research in Emerging Infectious Diseases (CREID) network.
+Our EpiCenter for Emerging Infectious Disease Intelligence (EEIDI) was focused on advancing understanding of viral emergence from wildlife in urbanizing environments in Peru and Uganda.

 Infectious disease epidemiology